 Green Card Lawyer in Raleigh

-At E. A. Wood Law Firm, we focus our work on immigration law and guide individuals and families through green card applications.
-We know how important this process is for your life, your work, and your loved ones.
-Our goal is to listen carefully, explain your options clearly, and help you move forward with a plan that fits your circumstances in the Raleigh area and beyond.
+At E. A. Wood Law Firm, we focus exclusively on immigration law and guide individuals and families through every stage of the green card process.
+We know how much is at stake for your life, your work, and your loved ones.
+Our goal is to listen carefully, explain your options clearly, and help you move forward with a plan that fits your circumstances, whether you’re in the Raleigh area or your family member is abroad.

 How We Help With Green Cards

-Your Green Card Journey Step by Step
+Your Green Card Process, Step by Step

 - Guidance on collecting civil documents and relationship or financial evidence.